Aeronautics/aero/README.txt

 Platform
 --------

-Written in python using v 2.7, this may or may not be the entry requirement for now, on Mac OS X currently and the excellent IDE [PyCharm by JetBrains](http://www.jetbrains.com/pycharm/) which you may consider highly reccommended do give it a try.
+Written in python using v 2.7, this may or may not be the entry requirement for now, on Mac OS X currently and the excellent IDE [PyCharm by JetBrains](http://www.jetbrains.com/pycharm/) which you may consider highly recommended do give it a try.
 The *nixes will likely be included soon, there exists no bias to the MS platforms only less accessible as a product of choice and opportunity I guess.
 Feel free to suggest other usages or specific requirements you might have.

 After some serious deliberations even though the majority of the team has zero to no python experience at all it will never the less prevent us, like the good professional programmers we are, from using the best hammer for hitting the particular nails or fingers.
 This has been an interesting learning curve so far and I have to agree python is a pleasure and does suite the requirements like a glove and now that we are empowered with some new lingo like "pythonic" and "tupels" not to mention "generators" and the other "PEP" "recipes" of convenience we make no claim that this is an exemplary python implementation but we sure as the indents are important will try.
-Feel free to pin-point any obvious mistakes by raising an issue so we may appologise or be damned to continue in err without permission as we continue under assumption that this is the pythonic way.
+Feel free to pin-point any obvious mistakes by raising an issue so we may apologise or be damned to continue in err without permission as we continue under assumption that this is the pythonic way.
 Now I guess I should go read the book perhaps =)

 Disclaimer